Scalar fields in Bonnor-Melvin Universe with potential: A study of dynamics of spin-0 particles-antiparticles: Introduction

-In recent times, there has been a notable surge in interest regarding studies on magnetic fields, driven by the discovery of systems boasting exceptionally strong fields such as magnetars \cite{k13,k14} and occurrences in heavy ion collisions \cite{k15,k16,k17}.
-This prompts a compelling question: how can the magnetic field be seamlessly integrated into the overarching framework of general relativity?
-This inquiry adds an intriguing dimension to the ongoing exploration of the universe's fundamental forces and their interconnected dynamics.
-Exploring the integration of the magnetic field within the framework of general relativity raises intriguing questions.
-Presently, various solutions to the Einstein-Maxwell equations exist, such as the Manko solution \cite{k18,k19}, the Bonnor-Melvin universe \cite{k20,k21}, and a recently proposed solution \cite{k22} that incorporates the cosmological constant into the Bonnor-Melvin framework.
 Transitioning our focus to the intersection of general relativity and quantum physics, a crucial consideration emerges: how these two theories may interrelate or if such a connection is even relevant.
-Numerous works have addressed this inquiry, predominantly relying on the Klein-Gordon and Dirac equations within curved spacetimes \cite{k23,k24}.
-This exploration extends to diverse scenarios, encompassing particles in Schwarzschild \cite{k25} and Kerr black holes \cite{k26}, cosmic string backgrounds \cite{k27,k28,k29}, quantum oscillators \cite{k30,k31,k32,k33,k34,k35,k35-1,k35-2,k35-3}, the Casimir effect \cite{k36,k37}, and particles within the Hartle-Thorne spacetime \cite{k38}.
-These investigations, alongside others \cite{k39,k40,k41}, have yielded compelling insights into how quantum systems respond to the arbitrary geometries of spacetime.
-Consequently, an intriguing avenue of study involves the examination of quantum particles within a spacetime influenced by a magnetic field.
+Numerous works have addressed this inquiry, predominantly relying on the Klein-Gordon and Dirac equations within curved space-times \cite{k23, k24}.
+This exploration extends to diverse scenarios, encompassing particles in Schwarzschild \cite{k25} and Kerr black holes \cite{k26}, cosmic string backgrounds \cite{k27, k28, k29}, quantum oscillators \cite{k30, k31, k32, k33, k34, k35, k35-1, k35-2, k35-3}, the Casimir effect \cite{k36, k37}, and particles within the Hartle-Thorne space-time \cite{k38}.
+These investigations, alongside others \cite{k39, k40, k41}, have yielded compelling insights into how quantum systems respond to the arbitrary geometries of space-time.
+Consequently, an intriguing avenue of study involves the examination of quantum particles within a space-time influenced by a magnetic field.
 For instance, in \cite{k42}, Dirac particles were explored in the Melvin metric, while our current work delves into the study of spin-0 bosons within the magnetic universe incorporating a cosmological constant, as proposed in \cite{k22}.

-The examination of generally covariant relativistic wave equations for a scalar particle in Riemannian space, characterized by the metric tensor $g_{\mu\nu}$ , necessitates the reformulation of the KG-equation.
-The modified form is expressed by as \cite{k35,k35-1,k35-2,k35-3,k43,k44,k45,ss1}
+The examination of generally covariant relativistic wave equations for a scalar particle in Riemannian space, characterized by the metric tensor $g_{\mu\nu}$ , necessitates the reformulation of the KG-equation given by as \cite{k35,k35-1,k35-2,k35-3,k43,k44,k45,ss1}